what3words/jquery-plugin-w3w-autosuggest/README.md

 You can use the what3words [Get Languages API](https://docs.what3words.com/api/v2/#lang) method for a list of all currently loaded and available 3 word address languages.

 ###Results
- By default, 3 results will be returned.
-If required a number of results, up to a maximum of 100, may be specified.
+ By default, 3 results are displayed with a 50 background suggestions available to filter by country.

 ##AutoSuggest jQuery Plugin